 This distinction matters profoundly.
 Single-incident trauma, while devastating, occurs against a backdrop of relative safety.
 The person knows what normal felt like before the trauma and can potentially return to that baseline.
 But for children in chronically threatening environments, a safe baseline is absent.
 The threat is the baseline.
 Safety, when it occurs, feels like an aberration.

-Polyvagal Theory and the Hierarchy of Survival Responses
+How the nervous system responds to safety and threat, and the Hierarchy of Survival Responses

 For children in violent homes, this means the nervous system rarely experiences the regulation that comes from safe, attuned relationships.
-Instead, as van der Kolk (2014) documented, traumatised individuals carry fundamentally different bodily experiences than those who have felt safe and welcome in the world.
+Instead, as van der Kolk (2014) documented, traumatized individuals carry fundamentally different bodily experiences than those who have felt safe and welcome in the world.
 The chronic activation of threat-detection systems creates what trauma researcher Janina Fisher (2017) termed structural dissociation, the fragmentation of the personality into parts that carry different survival strategies.
 Children develop what Fisher described as trauma-related action systems, including fight, flight, freeze, submit, and attach-cry-for-help responses, each associated with specific bodily states and relational patterns.

 Hypervigilance as an Adaptive Strategy

-Hypervigilance, which van der Kolk (2014) characterised as the persistent expectation of danger that keeps the body in a state of high alert, becomes a chronic state rather than an acute response.
+Hypervigilance, which van der Kolk (2014) characterized as the persistent expectation of danger that keeps the body in a state of high alert, becomes a chronic state rather than an acute response.
 Clinical psychologist Christine Courtois (2008) noted that children in abusive homes develop what she termed anticipatory anxiety, constantly scanning environments and monitoring adult moods to predict and potentially avoid danger.
 This anticipatory stance, while adaptive in the moment, creates lasting alterations in how the nervous system processes safety cues even in genuinely safe environments.

 Betrayal Trauma and the Violation of Reality

-The specific experience of being falsely accused connects to what trauma researchers call betrayal trauma, a concept articulated by psychologist Jennifer Freyd and summarised in Freyd (2008).
+The specific experience of being falsely accused connects to what trauma researchers call betrayal trauma, a concept articulated by psychologist Jennifer Freyd and summarized in Freyd (2008).
 Freyd argued that when those who should protect us instead harm us, or when we are blamed for harm done to us, the violation cuts deeper than the harm itself because it undermines our basic capacity to trust our own perceptions.
-For children, false accusations by abusive parents create a double bind: the child knows they were innocent of the accused act, yet the parent’s power requires submission to the false narrative, creating a fundamental rupture in the child’s sense of reality and worth.
+For children, false accusations by abusive parents create a double bind: the child knows they were innocent of the accused act, yet the parents’ power requires submission to the false narrative, creating a fundamental rupture in the child’s sense of reality and worth.

-Freyd (2008) distinguished betrayal trauma from other forms of trauma by emphasising that it occurs when the people or institutions on which a person depends for survival violate that trust.
+Freyd (2008) distinguished betrayal trauma from other forms of trauma by emphasizing that it occurs when the people or institutions on which a person depends for survival violate that trust.
 For a child, there is no one more dependent upon for survival than parents.
 When parents both harm and deny the child’s reality, they commit what might be understood as epistemic violence, an assault on the child’s capacity to know what they know.

 Parentification and the Burden of Protection